What is Polycystic Ovary Syndrome (PCOS)

 The tiny pituitary gland at the base of the brain produces LH and FSH, which stimulate the follicle to grow and produce the two primary female sex hormones, estrogen, and progesterone.

-Estrogen and progesterone are steroids that bind to receptors in the nuclei of cells to affect their behavior.
+Estrogen and progesterone are steroids that bind to receptors in the nuclei of cells to affect their behaviour.
 Both these hormones swing dramatically across the female's menstrual cycle.
 The part of the cycle leading up to ovulation is known as the follicular phase, characterized by an initial rise in FSH and LH in response to gonadotropic releasing hormone (GnRH) by the hypothalamus.
 The growth of the ovarian follicle last about 14 days and ends just before ovulation.

 FSH stimulates follicle cells to make a gradually increasing quantity of estrogen during this phase.
 Estrogen stimulates follicle cells to divide and to increase eventually in size for ovulation.

 As the estrogen levels in the blood increases, the hormone exerts a positive effect on the pituitary, causing it to respond by releasing small quantities of LH.
-The hormone stimulate follicle cells to make small amounts of the progesterone necessary for ovulation.
+The hormone stimulates follicle cells to make small amounts of the progesterone necessary for ovulation.

 Androgen is the generic term given to any hormone that directly or indirectly produces male characteristic as seen in women with PCOS.